-\section{Proof of Theorem \ref{t3}}
+\section{Proof of Theorem \texorpdfstring{ \ref{t3}}{2.11}}

-We begin with the proof of Proposition \ref{prop:ti} for this, we will use the following variant of Doob's up-crossing inequality that holds uniformly over the set $\mathfrak{X}$ of non-negative optional strong supermartingales $X=(X_t)_{0 \leq t \leq 1}$ starting at $X_0=1$.
+We begin with the proof of Proposition~\ref{propti}, and for this, we will use the following variant of Doob's up-crossing inequality that holds uniformly over the set $\mathfrak{X}$ of nonnegative optional strong supermartingales $X=(X_t)_{0 \leq t \leq1}$ starting at $X_0=1$.

-\begin{lemma} For each $\varepsilon>0$ and $\delta>0$, there exists a constant $C=C(\varepsilon,\delta) \in \mathbb{N}$ such that
+\begin{lemma} For each $\varepsilon>0$ and $\delta>0$, there exists a constant $C=C(\varepsilon,\delta) \in\mathbb{N}$ such that